-Generator installation must have been properly completed so it complies with all applicable codes, standards and regulations and with the manufacturer's recommendations.
+- Installation: Generator installation must have been properly completed so it complies with all applicable codes, standards and regulations and with the manufacturer's recommendations. - Engine Lubrication: Have engine crankcase properly serviced with recommended oil before starting.
+Refer to "Maintenance" and "Specifications" sections for oil servicing procedures and recommendations.